pablomgdev/cachivache2/.github/ISSUE_TEMPLATE/base-issue-template.md

 ---
-name: Feature issue template
+name: Base issue template
-about: Issue template for a feature to be developed.
+about: Base template for features, documentation, and other issues.
-title: "[FEAT]"
+title: "[TYPE] Name"
-labels: enhancement
+labels: ''
 assignees: ''

 ---